AndrewEllis93/Print-Tuning-Guide/README.md

             - *You cannot accurately gauge this by feel.*
         - **TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.**
 - #### Crimps
     - Check your crimps.
-Ensure that none of the pins are backing out of the housings.
+Pull on each wire.
+Ensure that none of the pins are loose or starting to back out of the housings.
         - If any pins are backing out, it's possible that you may have crimped incorrectly.
             - You may not have pushed the pins all the way into the housings.
 Push them in with some sharp tweezers or similar until you feel them click into place.
             - Incorrectly crimping microfit pins is very common, and an easy mistake to make.